Tanay2104/WiDS-5.0/README.md

 *   **Week 1: The Toolbox:** Master the essential toolkit of Python and NumPy.
 *   **Week 2: Monte Carlo Estimation:** Use simulation to estimate the area of complex shapes and build intuition.
 *   **Week 3: RL Theory:** Learn the foundational concepts of agents, policies, and value functions.
-*   **Week 4: Monte Carlo Prediction:** Build an engine to evaluate any strategy for the game of Blackjack.
-*   **Week 5: Monte Carlo Control:** Empower an agent to learn the optimal strategy for Blackjack entirely on its own.
+*   **Week 4: Monte Carlo Prediction and Control:** Build an engine to evaluate any strategy for the game of Blackjack.
+Then we empower an agent to learn the optimal strategy for Blackjack entirely on its own.
+* **Week 5: The Optimising Agent**: Use techniques like off-policy MC, importance sampling, and hyper-parameter tuning to converge faster to the optimal strategy.

+#### **NOTE:** The assignments and learning resources several optional sections.
+You are free to skip them because of time constraints.
+However, we recommend to try them out since they would help you gain a better understanding of RL.
 ---

 ### **Week 1: The Toolbox - Python & NumPy Fundamentals**

 **Objective:** By the end of this week, you will be comfortable with the basics of the Python language and the NumPy library.
 You will be able to write vectorized code to perform fast numerical operations and create simple visualizations.
+You'll also have a strong foundation in Probability and Statistics.

 #### **Part 1: Learning Resources**

-This is mainly for those new to Python and Numpy.
+This is mainly for those new to Python, Numpy and Probability.
 For those who are familiar, you may directly skip to the assignment, since it will be used later.
 Your goal this week is to go through these high-quality tutorials.
 You don't need to memorize everything, but focus on understanding the core concepts.
-We'll also provide a tutorial on git, which will be (forever) useful for version control.

 *   **Python Basics (for those: new to the language):**
     * **Tutorial:** ([FreeCodeCamp Tutorial video](https://www.youtube.com/watch?v=eWRfhZUzrAc))